prody/ProDy/docs/index.rst

 .. only:: not rtd

     Welcome to the official ProDy documentation.
+You can read these pages in `PDF <ProDy.pdf>`_ format too.

 .. only:: rtd